-Currently, we manage 20 Funds consisting of seven Canadian public mutual funds, seven Canadian hedge funds and six offshore funds within three master-feeder fund structures.
-We continue to provide investment management and administrative services to high net worth individuals and institutions on an individual Managed Account basis.
+As at December 31, 2009, SAM LP manages 21 Funds consisting of nine Canadian public mutual funds, six Canadian hedge funds and six offshore funds within three master-feeder fund structures.
+SAM LP and SCLP also manage a number of Managed Accounts, primarily for institutional clients, with the largest managed account being Sprott Resource Corporation which is managed by SCLP.
+Through SPW LP, we continue to provide investment management and administrative services to high net worth individuals and institutions.
 We intend to continue to increase our investment product offerings as necessary to better serve our clients in a continuously evolving financial landscape.

-Historically we have focused on introducing investment products which are based on our macroeconomic view of a new opportunity at the early stages of a possible major market move.
+Historically we have focused on introducing investment products that are based on our macroeconomic view of a new opportunity at the early stages of a possible major market move.
 We believe we have a history of early recognition of investment themes and trends established through an innovative investment approach.
 We also believe that we are known among sophisticated investors to have a "willingness to be different" as we do not necessarily adopt the most popular investment themes, which is demonstrated by early investments in precious metals, energy, uranium, other resources and commodities, and short positions in U.S. home-building, financial and consumer companies.

 Our management style and expertise have evolved over our history.
 Over our formative years, we focused on emerging growth and small capitalization investments within a strong macroeconomic framework.
 While we have consistently focused on the mining and energy resource sectors, we believe this expertise has strengthened over time.
-We then added precious metals, long/short and additional energy specialists to our team, often by hiring managers with leading track records from other fund management companies.
+We then added precious metals, small-cap and additional energy specialists to our team, often by hiring managers with leading track records from other fund management companies.
 This has had the effect of significantly broadening our capabilities and Fund offerings.
-We intend to continue to invest in the growth of our franchise and grow our product offerings to include more global and large capitalization themes, including in the resources, long/short and international macroeconomic areas.
+We intend to continue to invest in the growth of our franchise and expand our product offerings.